 - CanExport – SMEs provides financial assistance to Canadian registered small and medium-sized enterprises to help them develop export opportunities for their product or service in new international markets.
 The AgriMarketing Program SMEs Component supporting international promotion and market development activities in the agriculture and agri-food sectors is now part of CanExport – SMEs;

-- CanExport – Community Investments provides support for communities looking for foreign direct
+- CanExport – Community Investments provides support for communities looking for foreign direct investment;

 - CanExport – Associations allows Canadian national trade organizations to access up to $400,000 in annual funding to cover up to 75% of the cost for new or expanded international development activities; and,